Comment by talldatethrow

 At least at a gas station I'm only there for 5 minutes, it's not at the back of some dark parking lot, and I can start the car and drive away if I had to.

-epistasis a day ago
+epistasis 10 months ago

 I live in a fairly high crime area, but I can't imagine this being true in any way.
 What sort of crime are you thinking?
 Standard mugging?
 So many easier targets in other areas, plus the cars record everything, and there are usually lots of others charging.